 4. Increased Weight from Snow Accumulation

 Accumulated snow adds weight to the roof, risking damage or collapse.
+Snow loads of 20-25 pounds per square foot can endanger roof structure.
 If heavy snow has built up, wait until it clears before continuing roofing work.

 What Materials Are Best For Winter Roofing?